-Established in 2008, the House of David Ministries serves as a teaching resource to the body of Christ, helping Christians gain an understanding of their Hebraic foundation and spiritual heritage, embracing the church’s calling with respect to the nation of Israel, and understanding God’s kingdom purposes and prophetic promises for the church and Israel.
+Established in 2008, the House of David Ministries serves as a teaching resource to the body of Christ, helping Christians gain an understanding of their Hebraic foundation and spiritual heritage, embracing the church’s calling for the nation of Israel and understanding God’s kingdom purposes and prophetic promises for the church and Israel.

-Pastor Eric is also involved with other ministries in the Washington D.C. area:
+Pastor Eric is also involved with other ministries in the Washington D.C.
+Metro area:

-- Regional Payer and Worship Leader with David’s Tent D.C., Fredericksburg Prayer Furnace, Awaken the Dawn, Loudoun Burn 24-7, and The Watch Manassas
+Regional prayer and worship leader with David’s Tent D.C., Fredericksburg Prayer Furnace, Awaken the Dawn, Northern Virginia House of Prayer, The Roar DMV, Loudoun Burn 24-7, Woodbridge House of Prayer, and The Watch Manassas.

 What We Offer

 Pastor Eric is available by invitation to teach or lead worship at your ministry, congregation, or home fellowship.
-The teachings are Christ centered with an emphasis on reading scriptures from a Hebraic perspective.
-A Hebraic teaching focusses on biblical Judaism and the practices of the first century church.
-It is intended to bring an understanding of the prophetic and spiritual applications of the written word, such as the feasts of the Lord, the Sabbath, the Hebrew language, and the spiritual blessings that are released through prophetic impartations, such as anointing with oil, covering ourselves with a tallit, or blowing a shofar.
-We honor our Messiah for the Jewish man that He is, and we honor those things that He has sanctified and made holy.
+The teachings are Christ-centered with an emphasis on reading scriptures from a Hebraic perspective.
+Hebraic lessons focus on biblical Judaism and the practices of the first-century church.
+It is intended to bring an understanding of the prophetic and spiritual applications of the written word, such as the feasts of the Lord, the Sabbath, the Hebrew language, and the spiritual blessings that are released through prophetic impartation, such as anointing with oil, covering ourselves with a tallit, or blowing a shofar.
+We honor our Messiah for the Jewish man that He is, and we acknowledge those things that He has sanctified and made holy.

 The teachings are preferably small, allowing for interaction and dialogue.
-Anointing with oil under a tallit, Aaronic priestly blessings, and personal prayers are often requested.
+Attendees may request anointing with oil under a tallit, Aaronic priestly blessings, and personal prayers.
 The prophetic worship is intimate with a focus on Hebrew Psalms combined with prayer and intercession for Israel and the nations.
 People are invited to sing and pray over their countries in their native languages.
-Common subjects include: The Hebraic foundation of the church, understanding the one new man, the Old versus the New Covenant, discovering Yeshua in the feasts of the Lord, Passover demonstrations, restoration of the church, the Kingdom of God, the return of Yeshua and the day of the Lord, and other end-time prophetic teachings related to Israel and the church.
+Typical subjects include: The Hebraic foundation of the church, understanding the one new man, the Old versus the New Covenant, discovering Yeshua in the feasts of the Lord, Passover demonstrations, restoration of the church, the Kingdom of God, the return of Yeshua and the day of the Lord, and other end-time prophetic teachings related to Israel and the church.
 We do not charge for any ministry work that we do, but we do ask for offerings to cover travel and ministry expenses.